Top Ten Differences Between the Hobbit Book and Films

 Differences between JRR Tolkien's novel and Peter Jackson's movie trilogy.I'd like to say, the Hobbit did not need to be three movies, and while they aren't bad, the book was better.

-But are only mentioned a few times in the book.
+But they are only mentioned a few times in the book.
 In fact, Azog is supposed to be dead from the start.

 I don't really remember these guys from the book, to be honest.